 The Center's mission is to improve community college effectiveness and student success by engaging in and supporting relevant and applicable research related to community college practice and policy.

 The Center also houses the Council for the Study of Community Colleges (www.cscconline.org), a scholarly community affiliated with the American Association of Community Colleges.

-Funded by a grant from the Spencer Foundation, the Center collaborating with The Democracy Commitment to examine the community college's role in developing students' civic agency, capacity, behavior, and knowledge.
-Results for the 2015 national pilot administration of the Civic Outcomes Survey, published in the Community College Review, can be accessed here.
+Funded by a grant from the Spencer Foundation, the Center is collaborating with The Democracy Commitment to examine the community college's role in developing students' civic agency, capacity, behavior, and knowledge.
+Results from the 2015 national pilot administration of the Civic Outcomes Survey, published in the Community College Review, can be accessed here.